cass-kul/riscv-card/README.md

 # RISC-V Green Card
 An unofficial reference card for RISC-V, the free and libre ISA from Berkeley.

+## Modified for CASS @ KU Leuven
+This is a reduced sheet of the original.
+Feel free to reuse/change without mentioning our attributions or changes but please respect the original author's license.

 ## Why?

 I wanted a better assembly reference card for my [CS 61C][CS61C] course at UC